 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 For years, I was never one to take a vacation.
-I’m hesitant to plan things in advance and, well, some might argue that vacations are best done with at least some advanced planning.
+I’m not a “planner,” and, well, some might argue that vacations are best done with at least some advanced planning.

 But a few years ago, I started feeling a little burnout, and I had the time to take.
 So I started taking “staycations.”

 I’d take a three or four-day weekend here or there.
 Sometimes if a holiday fell on a Friday or Monday, I’d increase it to five days, but never really more than that.
 And what a difference it made in my stress level!

 And you do know how important that is, right?
 Stress shortens your telomeres, a part of your chromosomes that’s associated with cellular aging.
 The shorter your telomeres, the quicker you age and the more likely you are to succumb to diseases like heart disease, diabetes and the C-word.